rylo/t3-clojure/README.md

 # tictactoe

-A Clojure library designed to be tic-tac-toe!
+Tic-tac-toe in Clojure!

 ## Usage

-FIXME
+Install Leiningen, move to the project's top directory and enter <code>lein run</code>.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Rylan Dirksen

 Distributed under the Eclipse Public License, the same as Clojure.